tai-de/lhl-final-project/readme.md

 > Created by: [Tai Delisle](https://github.com/tai-de/) & [Edward Lee](https://github.com/edwardkinglee/)

+### Warning: This is an unmanaged repo.
+We are aware that there may be bugs or unexpected behaviors in the game.
+We appreciate you checking it out!

 You are **Labber**, a recent [Lighthouse Labs](https://www.lighthouselabs.ca/) graduate who, after 3 months of extensive study, have finally found some time to close your eyes and get some well-deserved sleep.

 But just as you're about to drift off, you find yourself thrown into a fantasy world, full of monsters, traps, and other mysterious dangers.